Cantem/my-dashboard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Instructions:

+1. After cloning this repo let's add all the dependencies

+### `npm install`

-1. After cloning this repo you should start with setting up and running a local postgres server, for more information please refer to:
+2. Then should start with setting up and running a local postgres server, for more information please refer to:

 https://www.postgresql.org/docs/9.1/server-start.html

-2. Once server is up and running use the below command to create a new database on the server:
+3. Once server is up and running use the below command to create a new database on the server:

 ### `createdb dashboard-app`

-3. Build and populate the database by running:
+4. Build and populate the database by running:

 ### `npm run db-build`
 ### `npm run db-populate`

-4. Add all dependencies

-### `npm install`

 5. Now you can run: